ttu/json-flatfile-datastore/README.md

 collection.ReplaceMany(e => e.City == "NY", new { City = "New York" });
 ```

 `ReplaceOne` and `ReplaceOneAsync` have an upsert option.
-If the item to replace doesn't exists in the data store, new item will be inserted.
-Upsert won't update id, so new item will be inserted with the id that it has.
+If the item to replace doesn't exists in the data store, a new item will be inserted.
+Upsert won't update the id, so the new item will be inserted with the id that it has.

 ```csharp
 // New item will be inserted with id 11